rossrobino/ovr/apps/docs/src/content/docs.md

 ### Features

 - **Asynchronous Streaming JSX**: Write components that perform async operations (like data fetching) directly. ovr handles concurrent evaluation and ordered streaming output.
-- **Type-safe**: ovr is written in TypeScript and supports type safe route patterns with parameters.
+- **Type Safety**: ovr is written in TypeScript and supports type safe route patterns with parameters.
 - **Built on the Fetch API**: A modern HTTP router built on the `Request` and `Response` objects.
 - **[Trie](https://en.wikipedia.org/wiki/Radix_tree)-Based Routing**: Efficient and fast route matching, supporting static paths, parameters, and wildcards.
 Performance does not degrade as you add more routes.